Natural Born Killers: Filming

 Principal photography took 56 days to shoot.
 Filming locations included the Rio Grande Gorge Bridge just west of Taos, New Mexico, where the wedding scene was filmed, and Stateville Correctional Center in Joliet, Illinois, where the prison riot was filmed.
 In Stateville, 80% of the prisoners are incarcerated for violent crimes.
 For the first two weeks on location at the prison, the extras were actual inmates with rubber weapons.
 For the subsequent two weeks, 200 extras were needed because the Stateville inmates were on lockdown.
 According to Tom Sizemore, during filming on the prison set, Stone would play African tribal music at full blast between takes to keep the frantic energy up.
 While shooting the POV scene wherein Mallory runs into the wire mesh, director of photography Robert Richardson broke his finger and the replacement cameraman cut his eye.
 According to Oliver Stone, he was not popular with the camera department on set that day.
 For the scenes involving rear projection, the projected footage was shot prior to principal photography, then edited together, and projected onto the stage, behind the live actors.
 For example, when Mallory drives past a building and flames are projected onto the wall, this was shot live using footage projected onto the facade of a real building.
 An alternate ending was filmed but not used, in which Mickey and Mallory are shot dead by Arliss Howard's character.
 Stone decided against using this ending because he believed "the 1990s were a time when the bad guys got away with it".

-The famous Coca-Cola polar bear ad is seen twice during the film.
+The famous Coca-Cola polar bear ad Northern Lights, is seen twice during the film.
 According to Stone, Coca-Cola approved the use of the ad without having a full idea of what the film was about.
 When they saw the completed film, they were furious.